drobie22/RSS-Reborn-Installer/README.md

 ## Troubleshooting

+- ***All textures are showing "none"!***
+    - Your GitHub token may have expired.
+Create a new token and run the installer again.
 - ***Parallax Error*** Unable to locate a critical part of the Parallax Installation: ParallaxTerrain.cfg is missing.
-    - Completely normal and unavoidable.
+    - Completely normal.
 You can ignore.
+    - OR enable the "Remove Parallax Texture Warning" checkbox in "Recommended Community Visual Settings"
 - ***7-Zip executable not found!
 Please ensure 7-Zip is installed.***
     - Ensure that 7-Zip or WinRAR is installed in the default location.
 - Check to make sure your Real Solar System installation can successfully run before using this installer.
 If that doesnt work, RSS Reborn will obviously not work.